BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Tipi and grounds at Glacier Park Lodge

-Beautiful ground at the East Glacier Lodge
+Beautiful grounds at the East Glacier Lodge

 The East Glacier Lodge had several amenities that set it apart from other lodges within the park.
 Most of the lodges are fancy, but this one was really fancy.

-Even though the Amtrak train station is right in front of the lodge, the grounds are so expansive that a train pick up service is available to hotel guests to get them and their luggage to and from the train station.
+Even though the Amtrak train station is right in front of the lodge, the grounds are so expansive that a train pick-up service is available to hotel guests to get them and their luggage to and from the train station.

 Bellhops are also available to help with luggage which is a big deal.
 There is no elevator and taking your luggage up and down several flights of stairs can be cumbersome.

-The Great Northern Dining Room is the onsite fine dining restaurant.
+The Great Northern Dining Room is an onsite fine dining restaurant.
 Unlike most of the Glacier lodges, the dining room does not have a view of a lake but does have a pretty view of the mountains and gardens.

 Dining Room at Glacier Park Lodge